Sydenham, New South Wales: Features

 Sydenham is a small suburb extending southeast from the railway station to the Princes Highway.
 It has a mixture of residential and industrial developments.
 A small group of shops is located around the intersection of Unwins Bridge Road and Railway Road, close to Sydenham railway station.
 In the adjacent suburb of Marrickville, commercial developments are also located along Sydenham and Marrickville Roads close to the border with Sydenham.
 Marrickville Metro Shopping Centre is also very close to Sydenham.

 Sydenham Green

 Sydenham is directly under the flight path of Sydney Airport.
 To deal with noise complaints from residential properties between Unwins Bridge Road and the Princes Highway, the government acquired these properties and converted them into a recreational park.
 The park occupies a large portion of the small suburb.
 Sydenham Green is located on either side of Railway Road, named after the park of the same name in Sydenham, London.
-Two heritage buildings along Railway Road were retained, a sandstone terrace house and St Marys Church (which was later controversially demolished after a suspicious fire.)
+Two heritage buildings along Railway Road were retained, a sandstone terrace house and St Mary's Church (which was later controversially demolished after a suspicious fire.)
 In the park, a series of oversized 'living room' sculptures – lamp, chairs and fireplace pays homage to the residential houses that formerly occupied the site.